cloudmesh/classes/docs/source/assignments.rst

     other posts.

 Paper P1:
-      This requires to write a paper that is from one to two pages in length.
+      This requires to write a paper that is 2 pages in length.
 Please use the 2 column ACM proceedings Format.
 Write a paper discussing the following topics: